 upper level job

-How much does an Employment Manager make?
+How much does an Employment Manager make in the United States?

 Employment Manager Salaries by Percentile